sectorsedgecommunity/mapping-docs/docs/json/particles.md

              [ 1.0, 2.0, 3.0],
         ],

-        // [Optional] The position in the array above will be removed when the respective block below is destroyed "Block": [
+        // Optional, The position in the array above will be removed when the respective block below is destroyed "Block": [
             [ 1, 2, 3],
         ],

-        // [Optional] Spawn particles randomly around each Position
+        // Optional, Spawn particles randomly around each Position
         // e.g. in a 0.4 block radius around each Position in the X and Y axis
         // None - No spread
         // Sphere - Spherical spread
         // Box - Box spread
         "OffsetType": "none",
-        "Offset": [ 0.4, 0.4, 0],
+        "Offset": [ 0.0, 0.0, 0.0],

-        // [Optional] Spawn N particles in one random spot, rather than N particles each in random spots.
+        // Optional, Spawn N particles in one random spot, rather than N particles each in random spots.
 Each particle still has random velocity
         "Clumped": true

         // Each particle's velocity = Velocity + (random value between -Deviation and Deviation)